NickHerrig/nickherrig.com/content/posts/the-fundamentals-binary.md

 1. Count to 100 in Octal!
 2. Count to 100 in Hexadecimal!

-So how exactly is it that grandma's accidental facebook statuses condense down to 1s and 0s?
+So how exactly is it that grandma's accidental Facebook statuses condense down to 1s and 0s?

 ## Character Encodings
 Character encoding are used to take our number systems and provide additional _context_!